Inheritance tax on property: what you need to know

 The standard nil-rate band is £325,000 per person (gov.uk – Inheritance Tax overview).
 On top of that, the residence nil-rate band (RNRB) adds a further £175,000 per person when a main residence is left to direct descendants (gov.uk – Inheritance Tax: residence nil-rate band).
 Together, an individual can pass on up to £500,000 tax-free, and a married couple or civil partnership can pass on up to £1,000,000 by combining both allowances.

-Both thresholds are frozen until 5 April 2031 under the Finance Act 2025 (gov.uk – Inheritance Tax nil-rate band and residence nil-rate band thresholds from 6 April 2026).
+Both thresholds are frozen until 5 April 2031.
+The freeze was set to run to 5 April 2030 and was extended by a further year at Budget 2025, legislated in Finance Bill 2025–26 (gov.uk – Inheritance Tax nil-rate band and residence nil-rate band thresholds from 6 April 2026 to 5 April 2028).

 Inheritance tax is charged at 40% on the value of the estate above the available threshold (gov.uk – Inheritance Tax overview).
 The rate falls to 36% if 10% or more of the net estate is left to charity.